mebobby2/haskell-play/README.md

 ```
 Num is a type class.
 A type class can be understood as a set of types.
 Num contains only types which behave like numbers.
 More precisely, Num is class containing types which implement a specific list of functions, and in particular (+) and (*).

+Num a => a -> a -> a means: Let a be a type belonging to the Num type class.
+This is a function from type a to (a -> a).

+Haskell no function really has two arguments.
+Instead all functions have only one argument.
+But we will note that taking two arguments is equivalent to taking one argument and returning a function taking the second argument as a parameter.

 # Upto
 http://yannesposito.com/Scratch/en/blog/Haskell-the-Hard-Way